CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

    &nbsp;

- 5. Activate your environment
+ 5. **Activate your environment**

-    In your terminal, enter `conda activate CellProfiler_plugins` to activate your environment
+    In your terminal, enter `conda activate CellProfiler_plugins` to activate your environment &nbsp;

- 6. Verify that cellprofiler is installed correctly by running it from the command line.
+ 6. **Verify that cellprofiler is installed correctly by running it from the command line.**

     In your terminal, type in `pythonw -m cellprofiler` and hit Enter. this will open CellProfiler or will give you an error message.

+    &nbsp;

- 7. Install other packages for other plugins (just for RunStarDist)
+ 7. **Install other packages for other plugins**

+    Certain packages cannot easily installed when importing the environment.

-    In terminal with your environment activated, enter:
+    For StarDist: In terminal with your environment activated, enter:
     ```
     pip install stardist csbdeep --no-deps
     ```

     If you would like to use the omnipose models in cellpose, ensure you have cellpose 1.0.2 (you should by default if you've used our environment yml) and enter on the command line (in your activated environment):